convox/docs/docs/console/workflows.md

 ### A Double Build Deployment Strategy

-We are particularly fond of this strategy at Convox.
 With a double build, whenever code is merged into your master branch your staging application is automatically built and deployed and your production application is automatically built and ready to be deployed.
-With this strategy, once you are satisfied with your testing on staging all you need to do is click promote to move your code into production.
+Once you are satisfied with your testing on staging, click promote to move your code into production.

 1. Create a deployment workflow for your repository specifying your master branch
 2. Add your staging application and choose automatic promotion